ropensci-archive/rbhl/README.md

 [![Build Status](https://api.travis-ci.org/ropensci/rbhl.png)](https://travis-ci.org/ropensci/rbhl)

-This is an R interface to the Biodiversity Heritage Library API.
+`rbhl` is an R interface to the Biodiversity Heritage Library API.

+## Info

+Authentication:

-Get your Biodiversity Heritage Library API key [here](http://www.biodiversitylibrary.org/getapikey.aspx)
+* Get your Biodiversity Heritage Library API key [here](http://www.biodiversitylibrary.org/getapikey.aspx)

-Put your API in your .Rprofile file using e.g., `options(BioHerLibKey = "YOURBHLAPIKEY")`, and the functions within this package will be able to use your API key without you having to enter it every time you run a search.
+* Put your API in your .Rprofile file using e.g., `options(BioHerLibKey = "YOURBHLAPIKEY")`, and the functions within this package will be able to use your API key without you having to enter it every time you run a search.

+Documentation:

-Biodiversity Heritage Library API documentation [here](http://www.biodiversitylibrary.org/api2/docs/docs.html).
+* Biodiversity Heritage Library API documentation [here](http://www.biodiversitylibrary.org/api2/docs/docs.html).

-Biodiversity Heritage Library OpenURL documentation [here](http://www.biodiversitylibrary.org/openurlhelp.aspx).
+* Biodiversity Heritage Library OpenURL documentation [here](http://www.biodiversitylibrary.org/openurlhelp.aspx).

-`rbhl` is part of the rOpenSci project, visit http://ropensci.org to learn more.

 ## Quickstart